etlp-clj/.github/profile/README.md

 - Built on the concept of transducers and CSP pattern.
 - Simplifies the implementation of parallel concurrency.
 - Allows decoupling of data mapping logic (business logic) from code using etlp-mapper.
-- Supports a wide range of source and destination processors.
+- Supports the ability to develop wide range of source and destination processors.

 ## Quick Start